kboubakri/particle_filter/README.md

 But what does this noise looks like ?

 Well, this noise represent the difference between the order given to the actuators and their real output.
-For instance, if the robot is asked to move forward in a 1m long straight line, it is not rare that it actually goes a little bit further or closer (maybe 0.97 m or 1.01 m) or even that it deviates a little bit on the side rather than going straight.
-Maybe the wheels slips on the floor or that the two wheels are not exactly parallels or just that this is the normal standard deviation of the actuators.
+For instance, if the robot is asked to move forward in a 1m long straight line, it is not unusual that it actually goes a little bit further or closer (maybe 0.97 m or 1.01 m) or even that it deviates a little bit on the side rather than going straight.
+Maybe the wheels slips on the floor or the two wheels are not exactly parallels or just that this is the normal standard deviation of the actuators.
 In any of this case, an error in the positionning might happen during the movement and this error will sum along the trajectory.

 So without knowing it exactly (noises are not constants), we need to modelise this noise.
 Let's look back at our example of the straight line.
 Even if it is 0.97m or 1.01m it is still around the original order and it will not likely be further from it than a certain value, which is called the standard deviation and is specific to each component, here the wheels'actuators.
 To modelise it, we use the [normal distribution](https://numpy.org/devdocs/reference/random/generated/numpy.random.randn.html) centered on the order and of variance equal to the squarred standard deviation.
 It has been implemented as following in the code :
 ```